By Beate Trück.

 - Meeting with friends is another very nourishing activity for me.
 Going out for dinner with people I love always boosts my mood.
 Talking to my friends about things that worry me generally makes those worries decrease or even disappear.

 It is important to plan those activities in your agenda and take them as seriously as an appointment at work.
+Because self-care is not optional, it is vital for our wellbeing!

 Sometimes it is important to do those activities even when you don't feel like doing them because you are too exhausted or down.
 It is in these moments that you need them most.
 Like the French say, "l'appetit vient en mangeant".
-So trusting that after a while you will start enjoying them- just like when you do sports the endorphines will kick in after 10 minutes.
+So trust that after a while you will start enjoying them- just like when you do sports the endorphines will kick in after 10 minutes.
 This is why it can be useful to have a list of nourishing activities that you can turn to when the going gets tough and that can remind you what used to give you energy.
 You will then see that if you give yourself a little push it will be nourishing for you to step out of the busy doing and to engage in something you like.

 So why not start right now in this busy period to treat yourself as if you really mattered?